-The manufacture of the fashion industry remains reluctant to be seduced by technology; however, the threads in this sector are now facing a process of modernization that promises creations in less time and lower costs using three-dimensional software.
+The manufacture of the fashion industry remains reluctant to be seduced by technology.
+However, the threads in this sector are now facing a process of modernization.
+It promises creations in less time and lower costs using three-dimensional software.

-The idea of digitizing the production of fashion mannequins leaves, pins and charcoal sketches only as a romantic design legacy, leading to 3D sketches on which different teams can collaborate worldwide and ship information through a single platform.
+The idea of digitizing the production of fashion mannequins leaves pins and charcoal sketches only as a romantic design legacy.
+As a result it leads to 3D sketches.
+Similarly different teams can collaborate worldwide.
+Ship information’s through a single platform.

-The use of ‘software’ to digitize the production chain can reduce costs by up to 30 %; consumer, this technology can be an assistant purchasing digital shelves.
+The use of ‘software’ to digitize the production chain reduces costs by up to 30 %.
+The consumer uses this technology as an assistant for purchasing digital shelves.

-“With a software that allows you to recreate the collections in the cloud and collaboration between all parts of the production time can be reduced up to 50 % between the concept and start- shelf,” said the CEO of IQ Innovation, business partner Dassault Systèmes, Enrique Marin, in an interview with CNNExpansión.
+“With a software that allows you to recreate the collections in the cloud and collaboration between all parts of the production time can be reduced up to 50 % between the concept and start- shelf,” said the CEO of IQ Innovation.
+Likewise he is also a business partner of Dassault Systèmes, Enrique Marin, in interviews with CNNExpansión.

-Marin said that there are solutions for the consumer, such as software that recreates the establishment in third dimension, configure, order merchandise and design a shopping experience for the end user in a digital shelf.
+Marin says that there are solutions for the consumers.
+Hence they use software.
+It recreates the establishment in third dimension, configure and order merchandise.
+Similarly it designs a shopping experience for the end user in a digital shelf.

 “We can create as real vicinity as a visual quality that allows you to see even the texture of the fabric or an interactive virtual mirror that gives the customer more,” he said.

-That is changing as the distance between technology and fashion is shortened.
-This year, as part of the annual fashion show Victoria’s Secret, one of the most elaborate costumes were a couple of “angel wings” created with a 3D printer.
+This shortens the distance between technology and fashion.
+This year, as part of the annual fashion show Victoria’s Secret, one of the most elaborate costumes were a couple of “angel wings”.
+It is created with a 3D printer.
 The model Lindsay Ellingson wore the costume in the show.

-Victoria’s Secret, a division of Limited Brands (LB) was associated with the service Shapeways 3D printing to create the wings.
+Victoria’s Secret, a division of Limited Brands (LB) associates with the service Shapeways 3D printing to create the wings.
 Bradley Rothenberg was the architect who did the design.
-Shapeways body Ellingson scanned with a scanner in three dimensions wings and printed layer by layer with nylon plastic.
-They were then coated with a million Swarovski crystals.
+Shapeways body Ellingson scans with a scanner in three dimensions wings and prints layer by layer with nylon plastic.
+After that they coats it with a millions of Swarovski crystals.

-The runway model Barcara Fialho, whose actions match those of Ellingson, helped the design team to perfect the costume replacing during testing.
+The runway model Barcara Fialho, whose actions match those of Ellingson helped the design team to perfect the costume.
+This replaces during testing.
 Fialho, who also walked the catwalk during the show, says he hopes the technology will play a greater role in high fashion.